Random spanning forests and hyperbolic symmetry: The arboreal gas and uniform forest model

+Surprisingly, if the exponent $3/2$ in \eqref{e:intro-mf} is replaced by $1/2$, then the integrand on the right-hand side is the mixing measure of the vertex-reinforced jump process found by Sabot and Tarr\`es~\cite{MR3420510}.
+The Sabot--Tarr\`es formula (along with a closely related version for the edge-reinforced random walk) is known as the \emph{magic formula}~\cite{MR3469136}.
+It seems even more magical to us that the same formula, with only a change of exponent, describes the arboreal gas.
+We will explain in Section~\ref{sec:repr} that there are in fact three ingredients to this magic: a `non-linear' version of the matrix-tree theorem, supersymmetric localisation, and horospherical coordinates for (super-)hyperbolic space.

-We remark that there are in fact a great variety of interesting sigma models taking values in hyperbolic superspaces, but for the present paper we restrict our attention to those related to the arboreal gas.
-A general discussion of such models can be found in~\cite{NickHm} by the second author.
+We remark that the whole family of sigma models taking values in hyperbolic superspaces has interesting behaviour, but for the present paper we restrict our attention to those related to the arboreal gas.
+A more general discussion of such models can be found in~\cite{1912.05817} by the second author.